 Note: At checkout, you’ll have your choice of colors for each bottle in the 3-pack.
-Choose between Bleu Ocean, Caroube de Chypre, Emerald of Chivor, Stormy Gray (limited to 7 bottles), and Rouge Hematite.
-You can also add up to 3 InkJournals (+ $16 each).
+Choose between Bleu Ocean, Caroube de Chypre, Emerald of Chivor (limited to 1 bottle), Rouge Hematite, and Stormy Gray .
+You can also add an InkJournal (+ $16).

 A deep, intense brown with light red reflections and a sparkling gold effect, this ink is named for the dried carob pods J. Herbin picked up in Cyprus when sailing the Mediterranean Sea.
 Harvested for their therapeutic properties, carob pods were known throughout Europe as the “the black gold of Cyprus.”
 J. Herbin was quite fond of them, and some credit them for his long, healthy life.

 Rouge Hematite, the original ink in the series, has the same shiny, deep-red characteristics as the mineral it is named after.
 With the most subtle golden shine of the five inks in the line, it can look greenish in certain lighting.
 On the other hand, Stormy Gray is popular for its almost excessive amount of gold sparkle, and inspired by the many oceans J. Herbin once traveled.
-Emerald of Chivor is a nod to the stone the voyager is said to have carried in his pocket, from the Colombian emerald mine of Chivor.
 Originally, Bleu Ocean contained no additional metallic pigment, but offered a nice blue shade with a good amount of shading.
 Due to popular demand, Bleu Ocean now contains the same gold pigmentation found in the other 1670 colors.

 Every element of the presentation tells part of the company's story—from the illustrations on the display box depicting J. Herbin’s nautical life, to the colors of ink inside.
 The cap on top and seal on the front of the bottle, handmade with J. Herbin Supple Wax, are reminiscent of the wax used by J. Herbin to seal French Grand Cru wines.
 Please note that the ink takes longer than most to dry and requires more scrubbing to remove.
 It also needs more diligent and regular cleanings in order to prevent clogging in fountain pens.
 The gold pigment will quickly settle at the bottom of the ink bottle; shake it thoroughly before filling.